-The city of Petra is one of the most beautiful places we have visited in the world, as you could read in our article: visit Jordan.
+The city of Petra is one of the most beautiful places we have visited in the world, as you could read in our article: trip to Jordan.

 It is a place preserved from tourism, at the opening you will have the chance to wander in an almost deserted site.
-This place totally enchanted us.
+We were totally enchanted by this place.

 History of Petra: when was the city founded?